 - 1. A formal application, which may be obtained from the Admissions Office.
 Application requires a \$20 processing fee. - 2.
 Official transcripts from each college or university previously attended.
 These transcripts must be mailed directly to the Admissions Office from the college or university. - 3.
 Report of the nationally recognized entrance test as designated by specific programs is sent directly to the Admissions Office.
 Students should check with individual programs for specific requirements. - 4.
+For students under the age of 30, an immunization record showing the Meningitis vaccine must be submitted prior to registration. - 5.
 Consultation with Program Advisor regarding additional admissions requirements.